pranavraj219/PControl/README.md

 For example:-
 shutdown /s /t 60
 The command will be executed.
-#Working on commands that return an output.
+//Currently Working on  - commands that return an output.